-- ➔ With little information available on what makes an HVAC installation energy efficient in practice, then professional advice naturally tends to be based on theoretical considerations - ➔ The history of HVAC systems until recently has been about providing the 'right' conditions, not reducing energy use, so we are starting from a low evidence base when trying to improve energy use. - → Many HVAC system configurations are possible.
-How to provide advice? - ➔ For an HVAC system to work efficiently the interactions between the heating, cooling, humidification and ventilation components are crucial, as are their interactions with the climate, building fabric and occupancy. - ➔ HARMONAC showed that a major contributor to poor energy consumption was a lack of meaningful feedback on performance.

-→It is not yet possible to say "Just do this" and achieve an energy efficient HVAC system
+- ➔ With little information available on energy efficiency achieved in practice, then professional advice tends to be based on theoretical considerations - ➔ The history of HVAC systems until recently has been about providing the 'right' conditions, not reducing energy use, so we are starting from a low evidence base when trying to improve energy in use. - → Many HVAC system configurations are possible.
+How to provide advice? - ➔ For an HVAC system to work efficiently the interactions between the heating, cooling, humidification and ventilation components are crucial, as are their interactions with the climate, building fabric and occupancy. - ➔ HARMONAC showed that a major contributor to poor energy consumption was a lack of meaningful feedback on performance. - →It is not yet possible to say "Just do this" and achieve an energy efficient HVAC system